joelparkerhenderson/wordbooks/pages/thinking-hats/index.md

 # Thinking Hats

-Thinking Hats is a decision-making and problem-solving technique that uses the metaphor of hats to encourage different perspectives and ways of thinking.
-Each hat represents a different type of thinking, and by wearing a particular hat, individuals are encouraged to think in a particular way.
+Thinking Hats is a decision-making problem-solving technique that uses a metaphor of hats to encourage different ways of thinking.
+Each hat represents a different type of thinking.
+By wearing a particular hat, individuals are encouraged to think in a particular way.

 * White Hat: This hat represents objective, factual thinking.
 When wearing this hat, individuals focus on what information is available and what information is needed to make a decision.